 Conducting periodic self-audits will cut down on these errors, clean up your compliance with the law, and provide some peace of mind should the government come knocking.

 With the current administration cracking down on immigration, generally, having your I-9s in order, audited, and “ready for inspection” is a wise decision.
 Should you have any questions about how to get your I-9s in order or about I-9s generally, we offer complimentary consultations.

-Make sure you have reviewed your I-9s to make any corrections of paperwork or other errors.
+Make sure you have reviewed your I-9s to make any corrections to paperwork or other errors.

 Do NOT try to hide the errors.
 Rather, document your corrections.
 If you find mistakes on a form, update them, then initial and date the change.
 This will also help you keep up with getting updated documentation from employees whose past documentation may have expired.

-During 2020, employers have already had to deal with the impact of COVID-19 on their business, their workforce, and their families.
+During 2020, employers have already had to deal with the impact of COVID-19 on their businesses, their workforce, and their families.
 Human Resources Departments and internal legal staff have had to deal with community and state-wide shutdowns.
-They have had to wade through furloughs, layoffs, and work-from-home programs on the fly and with ever changing guidance and direction from the state and federal government.
+They have had to wade through furloughs, layoffs, and work-from-home programs on the fly and with ever-changing guidance and direction from the state and federal government.
 Despite these difficult challenges, many businesses, through the thoughtful and powerful guidance of HR and Legal, have persevered.

 Fastidious I-9 policies compliance should be considered mission-critical to all HR leaders and in-house counsel, not just in times of heightened awareness.
 If you need help reviewing your I-9 system, you are not alone!
 We help businesses of all sizes create I-9 compliance programs that are audit-ready.
 We offer complimentary consultations so assess your current programs and suggest a program that fits your needs and budget.
 Contact us today to get started.